challenger-platform/challenger-api-client-csharp/README.md

 # Performance widgets
 ## Web version

-Using the Java helper functions provided with Challenger to get widget HTML is as easy as that:
+Using the C# helper functions provided with Challenger to get widget HTML is as easy as that:

 ```C#
 using ChallengerPlatform;